 - The doctor will conduct a thorough physical examination, with particular attention to the injury or illness and your complaints.
 During the physical treatment, the specialist, without causing any harm, may try to reproduce all of your symptoms in order to determine the nature of the impairment and its extent.
 You may feel tired and experience some normal discomfort.
 There may be some tests, such as straight leg raising and bending, which are not uncomfortable unless you resist.
-The physician will advise you of all tests and answer any questions you have.
+The health practitioner will advise you of all tests and answer any questions you have.

 Each individual has a right to a treatment session and/or an assessment process that includes:

 - Safe, considerate, respectful service given by competent personnel at all times and under all circumstances, with recognition of personal dignity.

 - Remaining disrobed no longer than what is required for accomplishing a medical purpose.

 - Freedom from humiliation, abuse, neglect, or harassment.